Questar 3.5 Review

 I suffered similar questions from a passer-by when I took my Questar to a star party a few years ago.
 But this time it was the response my daughter got when she announced she was taking Latin GCSE.

-The discussion started at an after-school-club, a change from the usual topic of boyfriends.
-When other girls announced their free GCSE choices - drama, art, photography, R.E. and P.E. - the teacher was approving.
+The discussion started at a Guides meeting, a change from the usual topic of boyfriends.
+When other girls announced their free GCSE choices - drama, art, photography, R.E. and P.E. - the Guide Leader was approving.
 So it’s hard to understand why my daughter’s choice was singled out for crushing.

 OK, Latin doesn’t have the kind of immediate vocational value of computer programming or bricklaying, but neither, I’d argue, do Art or P.E.; nor for that matter History or Geography.